javaee/glassfish/hk2/src/site/markdown/aop-example.md

 ### Using @Cache on a Constructor

 Caching on a constructor can limit the number of times a service is created.
-In our example we have a class called ExpensiveConstructor that is in the PerLookup scope, but which in fact only get created when different input parameters are given to the constructor.
+The example class called ExpensiveConstructor is in the PerLookup scope.
+However, since @Cache has been place on its constructor, it will in fact only get created when different input parameters are given to the constructor.
 Static fields are used in ExpensiveConstructor to keep track of how many times the service has been created.
 Here is the ExpensiveConstructor service:

 ```java
 @Service @PerLookup